 Hansjörg Wyss and his foundation have been lead supporters of some of The Nature Conservancy's most important work for many years, as well as the work of other strong organisations.
 But the Foundation is taking its commitment to a whole new level.

 The Nature Conservancy is proud to be among other great organisations receiving funding for the first round of on-the-ground projects that the Wyss Campaign for Nature is supporting, such as Gayini Nimmie-Caira in Australia's lower Murray-Darling Basin.
-All together, these projects will help protect around 10 million acres of land and 17,000 square kilometers of ocean areas across thirteen countries.
+All together, these projects will help protect around 10 million acres of land and 17,000 square kilometres of ocean areas across 13 countries.